 Mike Murphy stayed at the Detroit Athletic Club until 1892.
 He returned to Yale where he coached track and served as the trainer for the Bulldog football team.
 He also coached at the University of Pennsylvania.
 Murphy coached track athletes in three different Olympics (1900, 1908 and 1912).
 He was one of the most respected track coaches in America when he died in Philadelphia on June 4, 1913.

 So, today is a great day to remember the contributions of Mike Murphy.
 Of course, most of his best work was done outside of Ann Arbor, but he was still an important part of the growth and development of Michigan football.
-Thanks to Mike Murphy for his work at Michigan.
+Please take a moment to appreciate Mike Murphy for his work at Michigan.
 May he always rest in peace!
 Go Blue!